conda/conda-dot-org/docs/faq.md

 $ conda create -n new-env python==3.9 package_name1 package_name2
 ```

 `conda env create` is a command that [creates a conda environment based on an environment definition file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
-Typically the environment name is stated in the first line of the `environment.yml` file (this is the default name of an environment definition file), but it can be named other things as long as you specify the file name in the command using the `-f` flag.
+Typically, the environment name is stated in the first line of the `environment.yml` file (this is the default name of an environment definition file), but it can be named other things as long as you specify the file name in the command using the `-f` flag.
 For example, the following command will enable you to create a conda environment that is defined in a file called `my-exported-env.yml`:

 ```
 $ conda env create -f my-exported-env.yml